-- Courses: this academic year Barnard is offering a variety of courses that explore environmental justice.
+- Courses: Barnard offers a variety of courses that explore environmental justice.
 Below are just a few highlights, please also see the full list of sustainability related-courses:

 Talks and research: Barnard’s faculty and BCRW have a variety of talks and research studies.
 Here are just a few: